-- (iii) The benefit, when there is no spouse or children, is equal to 25% of Compensation for one parent and 40% for two parents. - (iv) The benefit, when there is no relation as stated above, is equal to the Accumulated Deductions and is payable to a beneficiary or to the Member's estate.
+- age 24 if they are full-time students, or it is payable for life if they are disabled. - (iii) The benefit, when there is no spouse or children, is equal to 25% of Compensation for one parent and 40% for two parents. - (iv) The benefit, when there is no relation as stated above, is equal to the Accumulated Deductions and is payable to a beneficiary or to the Member's estate.
 This is also the minimum benefit payable under (i), (ii) and (iii).